agebeyaw/etribe-category-import-shopware5/README.md

 * Run `cp .env-dist .env`
 * Edit your .env file to point to your Shopware5 instance API

-Note: It is assumed that the instance already have the main categories associated to the two language shops.
+**Note:** _It is assumed that the instance already have the main categories associated to the two language shops.
+Please specify the IDs of the main categories for each language shop in the `.env`_

 ### Using the app